 Step 3: Purchase a BBQ Conversion Kit

 A natural gas BBQ conversion kit is the simplest way to make the switch from LPG.
+Setting this outdoor BBQ kitchen set can take less than half an hour so that you can enjoy cooking without running out of fuel half way through your meal.
 Every reliable hardware store and barbeque retailer should stock these kits.
 You can purchase one for between $100 – $200, and they come in various lengths with everything you need for the conversion.

 Step 4: Remove the Burners